-This vibrant green spinach and split pea soup is healthy, filling and tasty.
+This vibrant spinach and split pea soup is healthy, filling and tasty.
 Flavoured with caraway seeds it’s perfect eaten for lunch with a slice of crusty bread.
 Vegan, vegetarian and gluten free.

 As an Amazon Associate I earn from qualifying purchases.
-Affiliate links are marked with *.
+Affiliate links are marked with * where possible.

 This lunch was a surprise success here.
 The Sneaky Veg kids aren’t hugely keen on pulses of any kind - although they’ll usually gobble up a dal.
 So I didn’t hold out much hope for this split pea soup.